 ordered with a less stringent specification (which is often appropriate

-consult my records to see the specification.
-You will need to
+consult my records to see the specification and verify that we worked on

 provide the serial number and the size and focal ratio of the mirror.